 The common load-range ratings for LT tires are C, D and E. In the past, these ratings signified the actual number of plies the tire had.
 Today, the ratings are based on the maximum amount of pressure and load the tires can handle.
 The actual weight a tire can carry varies for a given load range, but in general a D-rated tire will handle a heavier load than a C-rated tire, and an E will handle more than a D.

 LT tires will have a higher load rating than a P-metric tire.
 This adds stability to the vehicle for towing and hauling; it also adds durability to the tire, making it better for dirt and gravel roads as well.
 Rougher ride, reduced gas mileage and higher cost are all disadvantages of LT tires when compared to P-metric tires.

 Tire Tread Types

 Tires also get tread designations.
-Here’s what those letters mean:
+Here’s what those letters mean (best tire):